ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 #### Personal Test Settings Templates

-- At the creation process of Personal Test Settings Templates the field 'Author' is prefilled with the full name of the user, which is creating the template.
-If this value is not changed, the name of the user is stored.
+- At the creation process of Personal Test Settings Templates the field 'Author' is prefilled with the full name of the account, which is creating the template.
+If this value is not changed, the name of the account is stored.
 - Together with the field 'Author' the 'Creation Date' of the template is stored.
+- Those information are needed in order to present the origin of a Personal Test Settings Template.

 ### Questions

-- At the creation process of questions the field 'Author' is prefilled with the full name of the user, which is creating the question.
-If this value is not changed, the name of the user is stored.
+- At the creation process of questions the field 'Author' is prefilled with the full name of the account, which is creating the question.
+If this value is not changed, the name of the account is stored.
 - At the editing of questions the field 'Author' contains the previous saved value.
 If the value is changed and personal data is entered, it will be stored.
+- By storing (and presenting) the value for 'Author' it is possible to contact the account, if there are problems with the question or the configuration of it.
+In addition it supports the collaborative development of questions.
 - Ownership of Questions: Owners of questions are stored in the Test as reference to the 'User ID'.
 The data is required to manage detailed access and permissions on usage and editing of the question.
 - The creation, change and deletion of questions is stored as log entry.
 Therefore the 'User ID', the 'Log Entry Type' and 'Interaction Type' is stored.

 ### Participants
-- A user having 'Edit Settings' permission is able to assign users as participants of a test.
+- A account having 'Edit Settings' permission is able to assign accounts as participants of a test.
-- In addition, users which perform a test are added as participants automatically.
+- In addition, accounts which perform a test are added as participants automatically.
-- For all users, which are assigned as participants, the 'User ID' is stored as link to the test.
+- For all accounts, which are assigned as participants, the 'User ID' is stored as link to the test.
 - If a 'Client IP Range' is set for a participant, the entered value is stored, linked to the 'User ID'.
 - For some actions, which are offered at this tab, log entries are stored.
-Therefore the 'User ID' (of the user with 'Edit Settings' permission), the 'Log Entry Type' and 'Interaction Type' is stored.
+Therefore the 'User ID' (of the account with 'Edit Settings' permission), the 'Log Entry Type' and 'Interaction Type' is stored.

+Those information are needed in order to manage the access to the test.

 ### Scoring
 If the Scoring of a test attempt is changed at this tab, this event is logged.
-Therefore the 'User ID' (of the user with 'Edit Settings' permission), the 'Log Entry Type' and 'Interaction Type' is stored.
+Therefore the 'User ID' (of the account with 'Edit Settings' permission), the 'Log Entry Type' and 'Interaction Type' is stored.

+This ensures the traceability of test results.

 ### Metadata